Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Results and Performance Evaluation

 In this section, we discuss the performance of our framework on chemically diverse and publicly available four molecular databases (the Bereau dataset, the Kaggle \(\log P\) dataset, the 2D \(\log P\), and TPCN Molecular database) by first evaluating its ability to generate a valid Martini~3 mappings.
 Among them, we computed $\Delta G_{OW}$ or \(\log P\) values and benchmarked them against experimental references for the first three datasets due to affordable computational cost.
 These comprise a chemically diverse library of natural and synthetic compounds enriched in intricate topologies, including fused and overlapping ring systems, polycyclic scaffolds, and rings of uncommon sizes.
 It provide an ideal stress for a rule-based mapping procedure, ensuring that the framework can accommodate challenging chemistries encountered in real-world applications.

 The complete workflow of our framework was evaluated as a three-stage process: \begin{enumerate} \item generation of GROMACS-specific \texttt{.itp} and \texttt{.gro}.
-The \texttt{.itp} file contains bead types and bond information, with a fixed bond force constant of 20,000 kJ/mol.
+The \texttt{.itp} file contains bead types, bond, and angle information, with constraints with bond force constant exceeding 20,000 kJ/mol.
 The \texttt{.gro} file contains the bead coordinates. \item successful passage through GROMACS MD Engine, and \item completion of TI simulations in water and octanol, and give $\Delta G$ difference between water and octanol as output. \end{enumerate}

 We consider a successful mapping only when it can pass through all these three steps, and is termed ``working".
-In total, our framework successfully generated coarse-grained models of 5,279 molecules (``Working”) over 8,581 molecules.
-The remaining 3,302 molecules (``Not Working”) failed primarily due to chemical fragments that were not yet represented in the mapping dictionary, rather than breakdowns in mapping logic or simulation stability.
+In total, our framework successfully generated coarse-grained models of 6,280 molecules (``Working”) over 8,850 molecules.
+The remaining 2,570 molecules (``Not Working”) failed primarily due to chemical fragments that were not yet represented in the mapping dictionary, rather than breakdowns in mapping logic or simulation stability.